MD-Levitan/BurpPlugins/README.md

 It's a repo for BurpSuite plugins.

 # List of plugins:
-1. Headers JAR
+1. Headers JAR - Plugin for automatical updates of Bearer.
-2. REST API Target
+2. REST API Target - Plugin for showing API request in Target tab.
-3. Cookie Jar Cleaner
+3. Cookie Jar Cleaner - Plugin for cleaning of Cookie Jar.
+4. AuthChecker - Simple plugin for automatical searching of Broken Authentication.

 # Headers JAR
 Plugin for updating headers automatically, e.g. to update Bearer after the expiration of the old one.